 She graduated summa cum laude at the Fine Arts Academy of Brera in Milan.
 She carried on her artistic education in Tokyo, where she became enthralled by the culture and traditional ancient techniques of Japanese painting.
 Japan has always been one of her favorite places from which she takes inspiration.

 In 2007 she was a finalist of National Award Donato Frisia; in 2009 she won the Audience Award Patrizia Barlettani at San Lorenzo Gallery in Milan.
-In 2011 she was a finalist of Ciaccio Broker Award for Italian young painting at ArtVerona.
+In 2011 she was a finalist of the Ciaccio Broker Award for Italian young painting at ArtVerona.
 Since 2011 she is one of the artists of Barsky Gallery in New York.
-With them she took part in several art fairs in USA (Aaf New York, Market Art & Design Hamptons).
+With them, she took part in several art fairs in the USA (Aaf New York, Market Art & Design Hamptons).

 Margherita lives and works in Milan.